CHRISTOPHER P. RAMEY, Founder

 The Home Trust International (HTI): What first compelled you to enter business?

-Christopher P. Ramey (CPR): I’ve always been intrigued with design, wealth and luxury.
-We were raised in suburb south of Pittsburgh called Bethel Park.
-It was a modest community, but our home was an English Tudor with a curved staircase, woven patterned wool carpets and vaulted ceilings – even a balcony over the living room.
-For a long time I wanted to be an architect.
+Christopher P. Ramey (CPR): I was exposed to design and wealth as a child.
+They intrigued me.
+Although our home was in a modest suburb of Pittsburgh (Bethel Park), it was an English Tudor with a curved staircase, woven patterned wool carpets and vaulted ceilings with a balcony over the living room.

-Wealth intrigued me because my father was chief of aviation for a Fortune 100 company.
+My father was Chief of Aviation for a Fortune 100 company.
 He was responsible for their Gulfstreams, DH-125, a Falcon and several Beechcraft.
-Saturdays were usually spent at the airport.
-My brothers and I traveled all over North and Central America.
-It wasn’t until I was a sophomore at University of Miami that I flew on an airline.
+Saturdays were often spent at the airport.
+My brothers and I took turns flying to The Masters, Mexico City, Calgary, Los Angeles, etc. It wasn’t until I was a sophomore at University of Miami that I flew on an airline.
 Flying on small jets wasn’t a luxury.
 It’s just what Dad did.

 HTI: What inspires you and who has most influenced you?

 CPR: My family.
-I was blessed with two wonderful parents.
-And with three brothers you can imagine we all learned to be competitive.
-All four of us remain best friends.
-My wife and I have been married for almost 40 years and we have two wonderful children and a granddaughter.
+I was blessed with two wonderful parents, and three brothers.
+We were very competitive.
+All four of us, along with our wives, remain best friends.
+My wife and I have been married for 40 years and we have two wonderful children and two grandchildren.
 I still learn every day from my children and wife.

-In looking back, I was influenced by my Father’s boss, Mr. George Love.
+In retrospect, I was heavily influenced by Mr. George Love.
 He owned Consolidation Coal and was CEO of Chrysler.
+My father reported to him.
 We were allowed on the plane any time Mr. Love was on the plane.
 My dad served Mr. Love, but Mr. Love reciprocated by taking care of my father.
 I learned that loyalty is a core value.
 I also learned, and I’ve been told this is a Pittsburgh thing, that everyone is equal.
-Bethel Park was a Boro of immigrants.
+Bethel Park was a suburb of immigrants.
 It seems everyone was either Italian, Polish, Hungarian, Russian, Irish, etc. But we all had fun with it and our traditions.
 My grandparents were born in Italy and my father was born as Louis Ramacciato – the name was Americanized before I was born.
+Yet, Italian culture was integral to upbringing.

 HTI: What is the best advice you ever received?